Top Things to do in La Rochelle

 Hotels in La Rochelle

 The old quarter of La Rochelle is a beautiful area to stay, as it’s full of charm and history.
 It’s also great to explore all of La Rochelle’s main sights from there.
 We stayed at La Fabrique.
-Also see the other hotel options in this city.

 Alternatively, you could choose to stay on Ile de Re for a few days instead, basing yourself there to explore the island, as well as day trips to the city.